PROFILE

 neighboring Kazakhstan and Uzbekistan.

-The Kyrgyz Republic exports antimony,
+The Kyrgyz Republic exports antimony, mercury,

-mercury, rare-earth metals, and chemical
+rare-earth metals, and chemical products to the

-products to the United States.
-It imports grain,
+United States.
+It imports grain, medicine and

-medicine and medical equipment, vegetable oil,
+medical equipment, vegetable oil, paper

-paper products, rice, machinery, agricultural
+products, rice, machinery, agricultural

 equipment, and meat from the United States.
+In

-Kyrgyz exports to the U.S. totaled $5.5 million.
+2007 Kyrgyz exports to the U.S. totaled $1.73

-In 2002 Kyrgyz imports from the U.S. totaled
+million; 2007 Kyrgyz imports from the U.S.

-$47.4 million, much of which was equipment, food
+totaled $48.6 million, much of which was

-products, and commodities provided by assistance
+provided by assistance programs.

 FOREIGN RELATIONS